Small scale business ideas in Nigeria for men. Tips on how to start and increase sales.

-The money you can charge for sewing ranges from area to area.
+The money you can charge for sewing in tailoring business in Nigeria ranges from area to area.
 My tailor charges me from N3,000 to N5,000 on a normal day for sewing but then again some people consider this too small.
 So you can charge N4,000 to N6,000 if you like.

 14. Bar Business

-I talked about this briefly in the car wash business I mentioned earlier.
+I talked about this briefly in the car wash business in Nigeria I mentioned earlier.

-Bar business is something you should consider if you have a big space and your area or location is safe.
+Bar business in Nigeria is something you should consider if you have a big space and your area or location is safe.